lanreayk/HNG--data-analysis-project-1/README.md

 # HNG--data-analysis-project-1
-marketing insight form a super store data
+Marketing insight from a super store data set: An project from HNG- internship program (https://hng.tech/internship, or https://hng.tech/hire/data-analysts)
 ## Introduction
 The aim of the project is to present a brief insight into the marketing side of the superstore data.
 The data was obtained from Kaggle and was analysed in powerBI.
 ## Observation